LLaRA: Large Language-Recommendation Assistant: Related Work

 \section{Related Work}

-In this section, we provide a literature review pertaining to Large Language Models (LLMs), Multi-modal Large Language Models (MLLMs), and LLMs for Sequential Recommendation.
-Our work draws inspiration from them for the fusion of LLMs and sequential recommendation systems.
+In this section, we provide a literature review pertaining to Large Language Models, Multi-modal Large Language Models, and LLMs for Sequential Recommendation.
+Our work draws inspiration from them for fusing LLMs and sequential recommendation systems.